We take a look at the York family's royal residence Royal Lodge, and explore who exactly lives on the sprawling Windsor estate.

 Who owns Royal Lodge?

 The Crown Estate (a collection of holdings belonging to the British monarch) owns Royal Lodge, meaning it is technically a royal grace and favour property.
-However, Prince Andrew was granted a lease agreement back in 2003 for 75 years, which meant after the Duke paid £7.5 million for refurbishments, a £1 million payment to the Crown Estate was made by him.
+However, Prince Andrew was granted a lease agreement back in 2003 for 75 years, which meant that after the Duke paid £7.5 million for refurbishments, a £1 million payment to the Crown Estate was made by him to secure the home.

 Before Prince Andrew first moved in, he is said to have spent £7.5m renovating the 30-room Georgian house in Windsor, with new additions including an indoor swimming pool.
 The property also has a private chapel, and eight separate additional properties for staff.

 Official royal photos have been taken inside the house in the past, giving a great look into the property as it was before.

 Princess Margaret posed for photos at Royal Lodge with Antony Armstrong-Jones after they announced their engagement in 1960, and old photographs from Queen Elizabeth’s childhood give a glimpse of what Royal Lodge was like before it was refurbished.

 More recently, Sarah Ferguson, Duchess of York, shared a glimpse into her part of the home, on a YouTube video for her new channel.

 In a video which saw her making traffic light sandwiches, you can see a glimpse of the beautiful, extensive garden behind her.

 And many have also noted the very impressive drinks cupboard behind her too!
 In a deep green/grey colour, it appears to contain everything you'd need for the perfect summer beverage - including bottles, straws, and even some sweet treats.